-Salt Lake City, UT — November 22, 2016 — NetDocuments, the leading native cloud document and email management (DMS) provider for law firms and corporate legal departments, announced today that McLennan Ross LLP, a top firm with offices across Edmonton, Calgary, and Yellowknife in Alberta and Northwest territories, Canada, has completed the DMS selection process and will switch to NetDocuments, replacing its on-premises DMS.
+NetDocuments, the leading native cloud email and document management (DMS) provider for law firms and corporate legal departments, announced today that McLennan Ross LLP, a top firm with offices across Edmonton, Calgary, and Yellowknife in Alberta and Northwest territories, Canada, has completed the DMS selection process and will switch to NetDocuments, replacing its on-premises DMS.
 The decision to move to the cloud speaks to the firm’s commitment to client service, technology innovation, and a cloud-first strategy.

 According to Chuck Martel, Information Systems Manager at McLennan Ross, the decision to switch its DMS was driven in a large part by the innovation and security initiatives NetDocuments brings to the legal DMS market.
 "NetDocuments' flexible storage options with ndFlexStore™ will allow our firm to leverage the global cloud-based platform while separating the data storage location – solving the long-standing issue of data sovereignty through delivering a single instance of software with intelligent 'geo-aware' document storage.
 This level of sophistication coupled with security, predictive email filing with NetDocuments EM™, and a 'cloud-first' approach to software development and integration is simply not found with other legal DMS providers today," concluded Martel.